Skip to content

 Cloud Quota

 Using the following rates you can cost CREATE Cloud (OpenStack) quota for your projects.
 These rates are generated using the standard King's Facility Costing Return to calculate a unit rate that is funder compliant.
-A single unit of CREATE Cloud quota translates to 1 vCPU and 1 GB of memory per annum.
+A single unit of CREATE Cloud quota translates to 1 vCPU and 2 GB of memory per annum.
 It is not possible to convert vCPU quota into memory or vice-versa.
-To calculate the required quota for your project, consider the total number of CPU cores and GBs of memory required, take the higher of the two numbers and purchase that many unit of quota for each year of the project.
+To calculate the required quota for your project, consider the total number of CPU cores and halve the GBs of memory, take the higher of the two numbers and purchase that many unit of quota for each year of the project.

 Funder Rate